Iam-Javed/BV-Coffee-Website/README.md

-# BeanVerse
+# BeanVerse<sup>®</sup>
 <h3> A Coffee Website ☕</h3>

-Welcome to the Coffee Website!
+Welcome to the BeanVerse<sup>®</sup> !
 This website showcases a variety of coffee products, provides information about the coffee shop, and allows users to browse and purchase their favorite coffee blends.

 ## Table of Contents
 - [Features](#features)